Membership

 • Distinct and convincing style

-The Charman Prize 2023 will open on December 16, 2023 and remain on view until March 31, 2024.
-The prize presentation ceremony will take place in March 2024.
-The theme for the Charman Prize 2023 is ‘The Local Seen; Bermuda, and Bermudians, in the Modern World’.
+The Charman Prize 2023 opened on December 16, 2023 and remained on view until March 31, 2024.
+The prize presentation ceremony took place on March 28, 2024.
+The theme for the Charman Prize 2023 was ‘The Local Seen; Bermuda, and Bermudians, in the Modern World’.

 The Masterworks Museum especially thanks Mr. Charman for his continued patronage.
 His support enables Bermuda’s artists, here and abroad, as well as the community to come together and support art and artists of Bermuda.